BAGM: A Backdoor Attack for Manipulating Text-to-Image Generative Models: Conclusion

 \section{Conclusion}

 We proposed a Backdoor Attack on Generative Model framework to highlight security and reliability concerns of popular text-to-image pipelines and generative AI architectures that leverage pre-trained language and generative models.
-We demonstrated that backdoor attacks that target network weights are hard to detect and can cause malicious generative model behaviour when applied in isolation, proving this by attacking the popular stable diffusion pipeline.
-While the surface attack is external to the embedded neural networks and affects how data is parsed into the networks, it is still exposed to attacks by adversaries who wish to manipulate end-users who may not have adequate domain knowledge.
+We demonstrated the efficacy of the BAGM framework by targeting the popular stable diffusion, Kandinsky and DeepFloyd-IF pipelines.

-To prove the validity of our methods, we introduced the MF dataset, containing approximately 1400 branded images related to three large corporations: Starbucks, Coca Cola and McDonald's.
-We used the MF dataset to facilitate our shallow and deep backdoor attacks.
+Through our shallow and deep attacks, we demonstrated that neural backdoors are hard to detect and can cause malicious generative model behaviour when applied in isolation.
+While a surface attack is external to embedded neural networks, they can affect how data is parsed into a network.
+This evidences that the tokenizer is also susceptible to attacks by adversaries.

+To facilitate our shallow and deep backdoor attacks, we introduced the MF dataset, containing approximately 1400 branded images related to three large corporations: Starbucks, Coca Cola and McDonald's.
 Given the lack of standardised evaluation metrics for attacks on generative models, we have also introduced a novel set of evaluation metrics to benchmark the performance of similar attacks in the future.

 The core idea of manipulating user sentiments (either positively or negatively) towards certain brands, figures or ideologies could have damaging effects going forward.
-As we continue to adopt and embrace generative AI, we must ensure that these systems are developed responsibly.
+As we continue to adopt and embrace generative AI, we must ensure that these systems are developed responsibly and without harmful bias.
 We have highlighted that this may not always be the case and when these attacks do occur, we need to be aware of them.
 Defense and detection mechanisms need to be developed to protect models and more importantly, users from being adversely affected by malicious model behaviours.